-Among voting scientists the fact that our choose-one-only voting method is wildly inaccurate with more candidates in the race is essentially a consensus.
+Among voting scientists there is full consensus that our choose-one-only voting method is wildly inaccurate with more than two candidates in the race.

 “The fact is that FPTP, the voting method we use in most of the English-speaking world, is absolutely horrible, and there is reason to believe that reforming it would substantially (though not of course completely) alleviate much political dysfunction and suffering.” -Jameson Quinn in “A Voting Theory Primer for Rationalists”

 Real world data is particularly insightful when we are looking at election results from voting systems that do use more expressive ballots.
 For example Instant Runoff Voting uses an expressive ballot, but also uses a multi-round, tournament style elimination process which doesn't count all the rankings.
 When we go back and look at the ballot data again, sometimes we find elections where the candidate who won wasn't actually preferred by the voters... according to the ballots cast.